 In what areas of health and disease do registered dietitians work?

 Dietitians are knowledgeable in many different areas of health and disease.
 Some are more specialized than others and it is important you discuss your dietitian’s specialties before starting counselling.
 A few general areas of knowledge are:

-–Diabetes (type 1 and 2): blood sugar control, help with food choices meal planning to avoid uncontrolled blood sugars and complications
+–Diabetes (type 1 and 2): blood sugar control; help to understand your blood sugar reactions to certain foods.

-–Heart disease: lowering cholesterol levels and blood pressure, reducing risk for heart attack and stroke, nutrients/foods to include in your life to reduce your risk for further heart problems.
+–Heart disease: lowering cholesterol levels and blood pressure, reducing risk for heart attack and stroke, nutrients/foods to e periment with.

 –Irritable bowel syndrome, Crohn’s disease, colitis, reflux: foods choices that can increase and decrease symptoms, lifestyle habits that can increase symptoms, food ideas when many foods are eliminated due to intolerance.

-–Weight management: using healthy approaches that do not include starving yourself, eliminating foods or contribute to body shaming.
+–Weight concern: using healthy (for both the mind and body) approaches that do not include starving yourself, eliminating foods or contribute to body shaming.

 –Eating disorders: such as binge eating, anorexia and bulimia.

 –Sports nutrition: what to eat to maximize energy levels and refuel after games or workouts